 For instance, if you are in a construction site located in remote areas, a portable toilet would be a feasible option.
 In fact, according to OSHA Sanitation Standard for Construction (29 CFR 1926.51), employers must provide their personnel with accessible and appropriately clean sanitary facilities.
 However, it should be kept in mind that these OSHA requirements are just the minimum standards with which employers must comply.
 If in any case that the employers find portable toilets not enough to provide a safe and healthy environment for their employees, then they may choose to provide them with modular restrooms instead.

 If investment cost is not a problem and you need a permanent solution, a traditionally constructed restroom might fit your needs.
 Otherwise, if you need a more affordable permanent solution while being able to remain flexible, a modular restroom is recommended.

 When it comes to flexibility, a modular restroom or portable toilets are usual options.
 Portable toilets are usually used at an isolated location for a very short time.
 Modular or prefabricated restrooms, on the other hand, provide mobility and can also offer customizable structures which make them advantageous over portable toilets.

 In summary, choosing the best restroom for you still depends on your requirements.
-If a modular restroom is what you need then please consider contacting Green Flush.
-They will help walk you through all your options to help you arrive at the most informed decision for your restroom situation, whether you choose them or not.
+If a modular restroom is what you need, then please consider contacting Green Flush.
+They will guide you through all your options to help you arrive at the most informed decision for your restroom situation, whether you choose them or not.